LOADING ...

 In the cold, gray light of dawn, as the bluegrass say

-In singing the rudest, most grotesque
+In Crockett singing the rudest, grotesque

 Im talking the kind of song

-And the Front Porch Boys
+And the Front Porch stopped

-And were not you with us
+And were not taking you us

 "Will you me when Im gone?" were his final words to her